 The global positioning system is a satellite-based navigation system consisting of a network of 24 orbiting satellites that are eleven thousand nautical miles in space and in six different orbital paths.
 The satellites are constantly moving, making two complete orbits around the Earth in just under 24 hours.
 If you do the math, that's about 2.6 kilometers per second.
 That's really moving!

 The GPS satellites are referred to as NAVSTAR satellites.
 Of course, no GPS introduction would be complete without learning the really neat stuff about the satellites too!
+The first GPS satellite was launched way back in February, 1978.

 Each satellite weighs approximately 1 tonne and is about 5 metres across with the solar panels extended.
+Transmitter power is only 50 watts, or less!

 Each satellite transmits on three frequencies.
 Civilian GPS uses the 'L1' frequency of 1575.42 MHz.

 Each satellite is expected to last approximately 10 years.
 Replacements are constantly being built and launched into orbit.
+The satellite orbits are roughly 25,000 kilometers from the earth's centre, or 20,000 kms above the earth's surface.

 The orbital paths of these satellites take them between roughly 60 degrees North and 60 degrees South latitudes.
 What this means is you can receive satellite signals anywhere in the world, at any time.
 As you move closer to the poles (on your next North Pole or Antarctic expedition!), you will still pick up the GPS satellites.
 They just won't be directly overhead anymore.
 This may affect the satellite geometry and accuracy but only slightly.